cdabnor/github-events-explorer/README.md

 ### Database

+* Currently all results are being returned at once from the database.
+This means that results have to be loaded into memory and causes a large amount of network traffic when sending the results over the RESTful interface.
+Paging using the MongoDB cursor should instead be used to limit the number of results returned and allow the user to page through them.
 * MongoDB data is currently stored on a host volume (in mongdb_data folder).
 This might need to be configured differently for production.
 * Potentially consider use of Elasticsearch instead of MongoDB if search requirements become more complex